Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 Port resilience is associated with the structure of maritime shipping networks.
 These networks are a circuitous nodal hierarchy, implying that services are commonly an arranged sequence of nodes (ports).
 Some hierarchies are simple, such as point-to-point services, while others can be complex with inter-range services that loop back to the port of origin and are connected to other networks.
 While point-to-point services reflect bulk shipping, container shipping is organized between deep-sea and feeder services, with transshipment hubs acting as the interface between network hierarchies.
-The vulnerability of maritime networks involves different considerations depending on if the node is a hub or a gateway.
+The vulnerability of maritime networks involves different considerations depending on whether the node is a hub or a gateway.
 Disruptions at a hub will mostly impact maritime shipping networks, while disruptions at a gateway will primarily affect the hinterland.
 This represents the primary consideration with looking at port resilience as to what extent it is related to its foreland or hinterland.

 3. Ports and Natural Disruptions

 A. Extreme weather events

 Like most transportation modes, maritime transportation can be disrupted by extreme weather events.
 However, ports are among the most resilient infrastructures in the event of weather events.
 Snowstorms, thunderstorms, and high winds can impair crane operations and may even topple containers, but the chance of infrastructure damage is low.
 Extreme heat can impair operations by rendering outdoor port work hazardous and can damage superstructures and infrastructures through thermal expansion.
 The most dramatic weather events are hurricanes, which can shut down port facilities for several days while the water recedes from flooded areas and debris is cleared.
 Ports located within hurricane risk areas have plans that involve tying down cranes and yard equipment to prevent toppling.
 Loaded containers can be stacked at safer locations within the yard, while empty container stacks can be stacked down to reduce toppling risks.